Scan Documents to PDF Online Without Installing Any App

 Legal and business documents

 Signed contracts, agreements, NDAs, and notarised documents that exist only as paper need to be preserved as PDF.
 For important legal documents, scan at 300 DPI if your phone supports it - higher resolution preserves fine print and stamps more accurately.
 OCR after scanning if the document needs to be searched or referenced later.
+For legal productions that require sequential page identifiers on the final set, the guide to adding Bates numbers to a PDF covers that step after scanning.

 Handwritten notes